Table of Content.

 Armbian.

-.
-We are going to create a small cluster, so we don't want to use the same name in all nodes.- Change hostname
+4. Change host name.
+The default hostname is pine64.
+We are going to create a small cluster, so we don’t want to use the same name in all nodes.

 sudo vi /etc/hosts